joshleaves/advent-rs/NOTES_2017.md

 ## Day 11: Hex Ed

 Navigating hexagons is a pain.
 Naive approach is to start with "only change the Y value if we move up, not down", but this will fail you in the long run.
-What you can do, is treat each hexagone as "two squares": moving up means `Y minus 2` and moving down means `Y plus 2`, while all diagonals work the way they would with a regular grid.
+What you can do, is treat each hexagon as "two squares": moving up means `Y minus 2` and moving down means `Y plus 2`, while all diagonals work the way they would with a regular grid.

 ## Day 12: Digital Plumber